jsiek/gradual-typing-in-agda/README.md

        Calculus.
 It is parameterized over a type constructor `Cast`.
 This includes the definition of substitution.
     - [ParamCastCalculus](./ParamCastCalculus.agda): This is mostly
-       the same as the vanilla version above, except it has a separate term constructor for inert cast ("wrap").
+       the same as the version above, except it has a separate term constructor for inert cast ("wrap").
 This is used when defining the precision relation and proving the gradual guarantee.